sychan/kb_sdk_docs/source/tutorial/setup.rst

 * The name of the workspace (always needed when working with data)

-In SDK, input parameters in the form of maps (dicts/hashes/objects), lists (arrays), floats, integers, strings, or booleans.
+In SDK, input parameters can be in the form of maps (dicts/hashes/objects), lists (arrays), floats, integers, strings, or booleans.
 Sometimes, input strings will actually be **reference addresses** to files on KBase's workspace servers.
 The scripts include some code to download the files from the workspace.